zemandic/kubernetes-ingress/docs/content/tutorials/nic-osm.md

 osm namespace add nginx-ingress --mesh-name osm-nginx
 ```

-The above command will use the mark the `nginx-ingress` namespace, where OSM will be installed (sidecar)
+The above command will use the mark the `nginx-ingress` namespace, where OSM will be installed (sidecar).

 ### Install a Test Application
 To test the integration, we will use the `httpbin` sample application from the [Ingress With Kubernetes NGINX Ingress Controller](https://release-v1-2.docs.openservicemesh.io/docs/demos/ingress_k8s_nginx/) guide.